Draconian (band): Where Lovers Mourn and Arcane Rain Fell (2003–2005)

-The Burning Halo (2006)
+The Burning Halo and Turning Season Within (2006–2008)

 In 2006 they began working on their third release.
 However, due to myriad fan requests, the band decided to first deliver a bonus album to include remakes of old tracks from The Closed Eyes of Paradise demo.
 The Burning Halo would also include three new tracks and two covers.
-Plagued by numerous problems throughout the production phases, the album was delayed and finally completed in June and released September 29th, 2006.
+Plagued by numerous problems throughout the production phases, the album was delayed and finally completed in June and released 29 September 2006.

-Turning Season Within (2007–2008)

 In September 2007, Draconian started to record their fourth album, Turning Season Within, at the Fascination Street Studios in Örebro with producers Jens Bogren and David Castillo (Opeth, Katatonia).
-The album was released February 29, 2008.
+The album was released 29 February 2008.

 A Rose for the Apocalypse (2011–2012)

-On June 24, 2011, Draconian released their fifth album A Rose for the Apocalypse.
-On June 25, 2011, the band released an official music video from the album A Rose for the Apocalypse for the song "The Last Hour of Ancient Sunlight."
+On 24 June 2011, Draconian released their fifth album A Rose for the Apocalypse.
+On 25 June, the band released an official music video from the album A Rose for the Apocalypse for the song "The Last Hour of Ancient Sunlight."

-On November 15, 2011, vocalist Lisa Johansson left the band due to personal reasons, mainly spending time home with her family.

-On September 19, 2012, the band officially announced their new vocalist, Heike Langhans, from South Africa.
+On 15 November, vocalist Lisa Johansson left the band for personal reasons, taking care of her newborn son and of her job as florist.
+On 19 September 2012, the band officially announced their new vocalist, Heike Langhans, from South Africa.